Yes, Halloween candy is really bad for kid’s teeth! All of the Top 10 Lists of Foods that Damage Your Teeth list candy as #1.

 - Don’t deny your child the opportunity to go out with their friends and don’t try to smother their Halloween experience.
 Chances are that, if you forbid candy or limit their exposure within the home, they will feast on it when it becomes available

 - Instead, teach your child moderation.
 When they return with a bucket full of candy, have them pick out a finite number of their favorites and put the others away where they don’t have easy access to it.
 Over the next few days, let them eat their pieces of candy that they picked out, and if you decide to keep the rest of the candy (instead of throwing it out or giving it away), keep it hidden and moderate when you give candy to your child

 - Encourage your child to follow a piece of candy with a glass of water and a thorough teeth-brushing

 - Feed your child a full meal before they go out on Halloween; this way they will be less tempted to fill up on sugary sweets as they go round to houses

 Year-Round Dental Hygiene

 To maintain the healthy habits and keep up the good standards, Frisco Kid’s Dentistry encourages you to bring your children in for regular check-ups, including having your child’s teeth professionally cleaned to reduce the risk of cavities and tooth decay.
-If you need advice on dental hygiene or want arrange a cleaning appointment, contact Frisco Kid’s Dentistry by Online Appointment Request or call 214 618 5200 today and we will be happy to help.
+If you need advice on dental hygiene or want to arrange a cleaning appointment, contact Frisco Kid’s Dentistry by Online Appointment Request or call 214 618 5200 and we will be happy to help.